viviansunmola1/iot-device-management-app/README.md

 ```
 ### Usage
 #### Running application
+### Usage

+#### Running the Frontend

-To run the application locally, use the following command in both :
+To run the frontend of the application locally, navigate to the `frontend` directory and use the following command:

 ```
 npm start
 ```